MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-sql-tables-query.md

 # Query SQL Server external tables

-You can query a SQL Server external table.
-For an example, see [Query data in Azure Data Lake](../../data-lake-query-data.md).
+You can query a SQL Server external table just as you would query an Azure Data Explorer table.
+For a full example, see [Query data in Azure Data Lake](../../data-lake-query-data.md).

 ## How it works